rochacbruno-archive/web2py_ckeditor/README.md

 === References ===

-I used the following resources in developing this plugin, so a special thanks to the authors of these for providing the ground work required to make this possible:
+Bruno used the following resources in developing this plugin, so a special thanks to the authors of these for providing the ground work required to make this possible:

 http://www.web2pyslices.com/main/slices/take_slice/18

 http://www.bitsntuts.com/jquery/ckeditor-edit-in-place-jquery-plugin